winksaville/py-taperable-helix/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-converging_helix could always use more documentation, whether as part of the
+taperable_helix could always use more documentation, whether as part of the
-official converging_helix docs, in docstrings, or even on the web in blog posts,
+official taperable_helix docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/winksaville/converging_helix/issues.
+The best way to send feedback is to file an issue at https://github.com/winksaville/taperable_helix/issues.

 If you are proposing a feature: